Virtual Machines¶

 VT-x = Basic hardware virtualization and host separation support.

-VT-d = I/O pass-through support.
+VT-d = I/O passthrough support.

-VT-c = Improved network I/O pass-through support.
+VT-c = Improved network I/O passthrough support.

 AMD has two subtypes of virtualization: